LewisIsWorking/PathWarsWiki/Writerside/topics/Proto-sin-blades.md

 ## Blade abilities.

 1. Charm Breaker.
 Enchantment.
-Lust(Chastity).
+Lust.
 Red.
 	- While you wield this weapon, whenever you start your turn subjected to the charmed condition, you can attempt a saving throw to end the condition immediately, even if the effect does not normally allow a saving throw.
 2. Eclipse.
 Transmutation.
-Greed(Charity).
+Greed.
 Yellow.
 	- Held by Griselda, the hag queen.
 3. Glimmer Bane.
 Abjuration.
-Envy(Kindness).
+Envy.
 Green.
 	- This weapon has seven charges.
 	- It regains 6 charges daily at dawn.
 	- You can expend the weapon’s charges to cast detect magic (1 charge) or dispel magic (3 charges).
 	- In addition, when you see a creature within 60 feet of you casting a spell, you can use your reaction to expend two of the weapon’s charges to cast a counter-spell.
 4. Heat Death.
 Necromancy.
-Gluttony(Temperence).
+Gluttony.
 Purple.
 	- While you wield this weapon, you can use a free action to douse one non-magical fire (up to the size of a bonfire) that you can see within 100 feet of you.
 	- Whenever you hit a living creature with this weapon, that creature must make a Class-DC Fortitude saving throw.
 	- The creature can’t regain hit points for 1 minute on a failure.
-	- At the end of each of its turns, the creature can repeat the saving throw to end the effect.
+	- At the end of each of the affected creature's turns, the creature can repeat the saving throw to end the effect.
 5. Iron’s Oath.
 Conjuration.
-Sloth(Diligence).
+Sloth.
 Blue.
 	- While you wield this weapon, you ignore difficult terrain caused by plants (both natural and magical).
 	- When you hit a plant creature with this weapon, that creature takes an extra 7 points of slashing damage.
 	- A creature that takes this extra slashing damage automatically releases any creature it has grappled or restrained.
 6. Sin Reaver.
 Evocation.
-Wrath(Patience).
+Wrath.
 Orange.
 	- Only a lawful creature can wield this weapon.
 	- When you hit a chaotic evil, chaotic good, or chaotic neutral creature with this weapon, that creature takes 7 points of slashing damage.
 	- You must know the enemy alignment for the damage effect to happen!
 	- A creature that takes this extra slashing damage can’t take the step or hide actions until the start of your next turn.
 	- Detect Lawfulness.
 7. Truth Teller.
 Illusion.
-Pride(Humility).
+Pride.
 Pink.
 	- While you wield this weapon, you have an advantage on Will Saves made to discern or disbelieve illusions.
 	- A creature that has lied to you or tried to deceive you within the past 24 hours takes 7 points of fire damage whenever it touches the sword or is hit by a mêlée attack you make with it.
 	- The wielder cannot lie and –4 to deception checks.